Skip to main content

 AB 1482 California Rent Cap Guide for Landlords (2026)

-Assembly Bill 1482, the California Tenant Protection Act of 2019, is California’s statewide rent cap and just cause eviction law.
-It went into effect on January 1, 2020, and applies to most residential rental properties in California.
+Assembly Bill 1482, officially the California Tenant Protection Act of 2019, is California’s statewide rent control and just cause eviction law.
+It went into effect on January 1, 2020, and applies to most residential rental properties across California.

-If you’re a landlord in Sacramento, Los Angeles, San Diego, the Bay Area, or anywhere else in California, AB 1482 almost certainly affects your properties.
+If you’re a landlord in Sacramento, Los Angeles, San Diego, San Francisco, Fresno, or anywhere else in California, AB 1482 almost certainly affects your properties.
 Understanding it isn’t optional — it’s a legal requirement that carries real penalties for non-compliance.
 If you’re self-managing your rental properties, staying on top of these rules is part of the job.

 The Two Key Provisions